QuestioWo/QuestioWo/README.md

 A recreation of the Sigma16 IDE in `React`

+### [Daedalus][daedalus]

+A project thought up to more rigorously test the [Sigma17][sigma17] project, I wrote a maze generator with psuedo-random number generation and a recursive backtracking algorithm in Sigma16

 ### [UGDRV][ugrdv]

 A project to create software for a driverless racing car.
 I handle the GitLab and CI along with detecting cones in a 3D environment from two 2D images.